Single electrons from heavy-flavor mesons in relativistic heavy-ion collisions: Results for heavy-ion reactions

-In order to investigate in particular the flow effect on the angular correlation, we reflect the transverse position of the initial heavy antiquark with respect to the origin in Fig.~\ref{corrxy}.
+In order to investigate in particular the flow effect on the angular correlation, we reflect the transverse position of the initial heavy antiquark with respect to the origin in right panels of figure~\ref{corr}.
 Since it is a reflection of the transverse position, the initial azimuthal angular correlation in momentum space does not change.
-However, we find that the distribution of azimuthal angles between the final $D$ and $\bar{D}$ mesons from the same pair is completely opposite to that without the reflection, which are shown, respectively, in the upper panels of Fig.~\ref{corr} and \ref{corrxy}.
+However, we find that the distribution of azimuthal angles between the final $D$ and $\bar{D}$ mesons from the same pair is completely opposite to that without the reflection, which are shown, respectively, in the upper panels (a) and (c) of figure~\ref{corr}.
 If the charm and anticharm quarks from one pair can move a considerable distance and be separated far enough from each other before the transverse flow is developed, the results with and without the reflection should be similar.
-But the results in Fig.~\ref{corrxy} indicate that the interaction of charm and anticharm quarks with the medium is strong and they get stuck in the nuclear matter and flow together.
-Accordingly, the results in the upper panel of Fig.~\ref{corr} -- indicating that the charm and anticharm quarks from one pair exhibit similar flows depending on position -- are naturally explained due to common collective flow.
+But the results in figure~\ref{corr} indicate that the interaction of charm and anticharm quarks with the medium is strong and they get stuck in the nuclear matter and flow together.
+Accordingly, the results in the panel (a) of figure~\ref{corr} -- indicating that the charm and anticharm quarks from one pair exhibit similar flows depending on position -- are naturally explained due to common collective flow.